 You can even get creative with your toppings and try things like chocolate sauce, caramel sauce, or a citrus glaze.
-No matter what you topping you choose, your pavlova is sure to be delicious!
+No matter what you are topping you choose, your pavlova is sure to be delicious!

-how pavlova does taste like
+How does pavlova taste like

 Pavlova is a delicious dessert that tastes like a cross between a meringue and whipped cream.
-The outside is crisp and the inside is fluffy and light.
+The outside is crisp, and the inside is fluffy and light.

 how to store pavlova